tarwn/lessthandot-hugo/blogs/content/posts/2018-02-27-meet-launchready-a-saas-product-that-almost-was.md

   </p>
 </div>

-The eventual intent was to move these tests as close to the developer as possible, while continuing to run as parallel as the customer&#8217;s product would allow for their pipeline.
-It would provide near real-time feedback to developers when a change impacts known good behavior of the system, automatically produce screenshots for the public documentation when a related feature changes, and take advantage of machine learning, text analysis, image analysis, and more to provide features growing teams often don&#8217;t even realize they need yet.
+The eventual intent was to move these tests as close to the developer as possible, while continuing to run as parallel as the customer's product would allow for their pipeline.
+It would provide near real-time feedback to developers when a change impacts known good behavior of the system, automatically produce screenshots for the public documentation when a related feature changes, and take advantage of machine learning, text analysis, image analysis, and more to provide features growing teams often don't even realize they need yet.

 <div id="attachment_8942" style="width: 610px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/02/launchreadypost_01-600x147.png" alt="Defining a User Scenario feature" width="600" height="147" class="size-medium-width wp-image-8942" srcset="/wp-content/uploads/2018/02/launchreadypost_01-600x147.png 600w, /wp-content/uploads/2018/02/launchreadypost_01-300x74.png 300w, /wp-content/uploads/2018/02/launchreadypost_01-768x189.png 768w, /wp-content/uploads/2018/02/launchreadypost_01-1024x252.png 1024w, /wp-content/uploads/2018/02/launchreadypost_01.png 1172w" sizes="(max-width: 600px) 100vw, 600px" />

   <p class="wp-caption-text">
-    Carefully chosen &#8220;User Scenario&#8221; terminology, codeless definitions
+    Carefully chosen “User Scenario” terminology, codeless definitions
   </p>
 </div>

 This was the MVP.
-It&#8217;s on par with some existing UI automation services and a little behind others.
+It's on par with some existing UI automation services and a little behind others.
 The goal was to produce a professional looking system that could scale in the cloud to minimize the time to run tests, onboard folks quickly and use patterns to reduce fragility of the tests, and make APIs a first-class citizen to integrate with 3rd party build systems.
 These are hard, but doable, and unlocked even more possibilities.

 ## Steal These Ideas

 First things first.
-If you&#8217;re building a UI Automation service, verifying the customer&#8217;s tests run is the ground floor of what you can do.
-If you can successfully navigate through a customer&#8217;s website, there is so much more that becomes available.
+If you're building a UI Automation service, verifying the customer's tests run is the ground floor of what you can do.
+If you can successfully navigate through a customer's website, there is so much more that becomes available.
 Some of these (like screenshot comparison) have been showing up in the market in the last few years, but those are just the beginning.

 ### 1. Support documents are always out of date, but you can help fix that.

 Provide an action or step that customers can use in tests to take a screenshot with a defined name and cropped to a specific area.
-Publish an API endpoint to download the images with demonstrations of scripts to download screenshots and push them into places like Zendesk&#8217;s Support Center.
+Publish an API endpoint to download the images with demonstrations of scripts to download screenshots and push them into places like Zendesk's Support Center.
 Maybe even offer a diff list of the images that have changed so they know what page content in the documentation also needs to be updated.

-I&#8217;ve seen this problem in multiple organizations as they&#8217;ve scaled and I think this could solve the hardest part (knowing when and which docs need to be updated).
+I've seen this problem in multiple organizations as they've scaled and I think this could solve the hardest part (knowing when and which docs need to be updated).

 ### 2. Warn when screens change unexpectedly